kmjennison/dfp-prebid-setup/README.md

 You should be all set!
 Review your order, line items, and creatives to make sure they are correct.
 Then, approve the order in DFP.

+*Note: DFP might show a "Needs creatives" warning on the order for ~15 minutes after order creation.
+Typically, the warning is incorrect and will disappear on its own.*

 ## Additional Settings

-You probably won't need to modify these settings.
+In most cases, you won't need to modify these settings.

 Setting | Description | Default
 ------------ | ------------- | -------------